MysteryPancake/Houdini-OpenCL/README.md

 It often requires writing tons of tedious boilerplate code, though this is improved by [@-bindings](#-bindings-at-bindings).
 It barely supports matrices, requiring `matrix.h` for basic matrix operations.

-It doesn't support dynamic sized arrays, assuming most data has a fixed size.
+It doesn't support dynamic sized arrays, most data must have a fixed size.
 However, arrays passed to OpenCL (like attributes) may have different sizes each time the kernel is run.

 ## How OpenCL runs